tbliss1/kentstateatc.github.com/events/tours/index.md

 ---
 # Facility Tours

-The second scheduled tour is Mar.
-1st, at __Akron-Canton Regional Airport__.
+The second scheduled tour is September 21st, at __Pittsburgh International Airport__.

 [To sign up, go here](/events/signup/).